situation-sh/situation/docs/modules/host_cpu.md

 It heavily relies on the [gopsutil](https://github.com/shirou/gopsutil/) library.

 On Linux, it reads `/proc/cpuinfo`.
 On Windows it performs the `win32_Processor` WMI request

+On windows 11, the local user account must have administrator permissions (it does not mean it must be run as root).

 ### Dependencies